-White Horse Inn on the corner is , and is timber framed and lath and plaster.
-Although internally , it has retained it's character, and the exterior has changed very little this century as various photographs displayed inside prove.
+This timber framed and lath and plaster building dates from the 17th century, and is listed Grade II.
+The decorative bargeboards are 19th century.
+Although internally refurbished in 1985, it has retained its character, and the exterior has changed very little since the 19th century as various photographs displayed inside prove.
 The Inn had lodging rooms upstairs, that are not now usable for the purpose, and what looks like signs of a brick oven over a fireplace in the bar.
 The stores at the back are relatively recent, although an earlier brick outhouse adjoining White Horse Lane has interesting brickwork.

 Albert Poulter wrote in Albert's Witham 'The White Horse held many a jolly party.
 There was Sweeny Green with his banjo and he was also a fiddler and cornet player.
 Police Sergeant Amos would occasionally drop by and give a song.
 Some songs had come down from the time of the Napoleonic Wars.
 After many songs and replenished glasses at ten pence, a quart ( 2p per pint!)
 Joe would be called on to sing the song without which no Witham sing-song could end - "The Gals of Chipping Hill"'.
 Joe must have got tired of this song, the words being varied to suit the company.
 But as a carpenter and joiner, his pay was only five pence (2p) an hour and he really liked his ale!'.

 Essex Countryside in 1960 described The White Horse as 'Chipping Hill has an ancient name but modern ways. its White Horse boasts of a "television bar".
 The White Horse is now a good example of an old medieval pub still servicing the local community.

 Sources: Janet Gyford; Witham & Countryside Society; Albert Poulter; Essex Countryside; Dictionary of Pub Names.